 Rishikesh Uttarakhand Uttaranchal, India Travel Guide

 Jolly Grant Airport (DED) in Dehradun is the most proximate airport, about 20 kilometers from Rishikesh.
 It handles domestic flights.
-Indira Gandhi International Airport (DEL) in Delhi is India's main international gateway, about 250 km from Rishikesh.
+Indira Gandhi International Airport (DEL) in Delhi is India's main international gateway, about 250 kilometers from Rishikesh.

 Dollar Flight Club and Skyscanner can help with finding deals and comparing prices.